EliyahuYadegari/Chess-Simulator-Bash/README.md

 ## Installation

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine and enter to "Chess_Simulator_Bash" folder:

     ```bash
     cd Chess_Simulator_Bash